-- Transfer to a clean glass container for fermenting and storage.
+- Transfer to a clean glass container for fermentation and storage.

-- Put on the lid, and leave it in a warm location for 12-24 hours.
-(Skip this step if you aren’t fermenting it.)
+- Put on the lid on the container, and leave it in a warm dark location to ferment for 12-24 hours.
+(Skip this step if you aren’t fermenting.)

 - I generally use my immersion blender for making smooth bean dips, but a food processor or regular blender would work just as well.
-If you are using a blender, then you may need to add more liquid.
+If you are using a blender, then you may need to add more liquid to get it smooth.

 - If you cook your own beans be sure that they are cool before you stir in your culture.
 You wouldn’t want to accidentally pasteurize your probiotics!